jfecher/inc-complete/README.md

 Compared to existing solutions like [salsa](https://github.com/salsa-rs/salsa) or [adapton](https://docs.rs/adapton/latest/adapton/), inc-complete is built from the ground-up to support one feature: (de)serialization to enable incremental compilers across separate compiler runs.
 If you do not need this I recommend using a more mature library like Salsa instead.
-If you do need this then inc-complete is the only library for incremental compilation I'm aware of for Rust which supports this.
+If you do need this then continue reading!

 ## Status